 When your kitty meows multiple times in a row, they are usually excited to see you or want your attention or food.

 This could be a plea for attention or your cat saying they want food.

 This might mean your cat wants out or is demanding something.

 This could indicate your cat is unhappy about something and trying to complain to you.

-A high-pitched meow could indicate something is wrong, that your kitty is in pain or angry about something.
+A high-pitched meow could indicate that something is wrong, that your kitty is in pain, or that they are angry about something.

 It is important to note that if you think your cat is meowing because they are in pain, injured, or sick, you should take them to see your veterinarian right away.
 This is also true if your cat starts vocalizing significantly more or less than normal.
 Otherwise, they are seeking attention from the most important person in their life – you!